 “Never get in between a drug addict and their drug”.

 When parents attempt to take devices away from kids, what might follow is an extreme emotional meltdown – the dreaded “tech tantrum”.
 Children are screaming, raging, smashing things (including expensive devices they are addicted to), threatening parents with property damage and bodily harm, and even assaulting them physically.
 All hell breaks loose when it’s time to transition to some normal human activity: sleep, family dinner, or homework.
+Here is a Wall Street Journal video explaining the phenomenon.

 What happens when an addict loses access to his drug?
 They get violent.
 When the object of addiction is taken away, drug addicts hurl verbal and physical abuse toward loved ones who are trying to help.
 In the same way, digitally addicted kids lash out when parents try to limit their screen time.